jindosanda/algo_tests/README.md

 Place your Python scripts within the 'exercises' directory located inside the appropriate session folder.
-To execute the tests, navigate to the tests directory (for instance: cd session_2/tests) and initiate the tests using the following command: `python tests_<function>.py`.
-Example: `python tests_count_lower.py`.
+To execute the tests, navigate to the tests directory (for instance: cd session_2/tests) and initiate the tests using the following command: `python3 tests_<function>.py`.
+Example: `python3 tests_count_lower.py`.